 Do you know your slow juicer from your super blender?
-Your green smoothie from your cold-pressed juice that promises to 'cleanse'?
 While both blenders and juicers will help you create delicious fruit- or veg-filled concoctions, how do you know which is going to give you the healthiest or tastiest results and which is best for your needs?

-Our food experts put the latest range of juicers and blenders to the test by churning out many litres of liquid and assessing the pros and cons of each appliance.
+For years, our kitchen lab experts have put juicers and blenders to the test by whizzing, blitzing and blending many litres of liquid and assessing the pros and cons of each appliance.
 They know that the right product for you will depend on quite a few factors.

 Firstly, what's the difference?